Who participates in community coalitions?

-- Hood County SAC was implemented to confront youth substance abuse in Hood County.
-They accomplish this by identifying needs, educating the community, mobilizing resources, developing collaborations and advocating for sound public policy.
+- What: Hood County Substance Abuse Council was implemented to confront youth substance abuse in Hood County.
+They accomplish this by identifying needs, educating the community, mobilizing resources, developing collaborations, and advocating for sound public policy.

 Hunt County Interagency Network

-- Provides Network Resource Training for school staff and teachers each fall.
+- Community Outreach: Provides Network Resource Training for school staff and teachers each fall.

 Tobacco-Free North Texas

-with members representing health, advocacy and substance abuse prevention agencies throughout 19 North Texas counties.
+- Who: The Council on Alcohol & Drugs is the founding agency of Tobacco-Free North Texas with members representing health, advocacy and prevention agencies throughout 19 North Texas counties.

 Texans Standing Tall